 Reflecting and embarking on the planning processes for your classroom management will always be extremely helpful in removing almost all disruptions in your class.
 Remember your classroom management planning will vary across different classes.

-Example, it is always appropriate to do careful planning on how to manage a class if you have disruptive students in that class.
+For example, it is always appropriate to do careful planning on how to manage a class if you have disruptive students in that class.
 Else you will waste all the lesson period trying to control and manage the behavior of one or a few of the students while the majority do not learn much.
-This will often force some of the obedient students to join in disrupting the lesson.

 Importance of Effective Classroom Management to the Students